Important Information on COVID-19

-Updated 3.25.2020: As the Covid-19 situation continues to quickly evolve, we want to share with you some changes that we are putting into place in our animal care & adoption centers so that we can continue to serve the pets and people of our community while keeping our staff, volunteers, and clients protected.
+As Massachusetts starts to slowly re-open, we want to outline important changes to our adoption centers and programs.
+Our goal is to serve the pets and people of our community while keeping our staff, volunteers, and clients protected.
 We recognize the vital role that our adoption centers play as a safe haven for animals especially in times of crisis.
 We are committed to being a resource for our community during the outbreak with services and support.

 How You Can Help